Wendy Burn: Career

 At the time she became clinical lead for dementia in Yorkshire and the Humber and working closely with Alzheimer's Society.
 Burn has been consistently involved with postgraduate medical training, and established the Yorkshire School of Psychiatry.
 She was the first Head of the School of Psychiatry in 2007.
 In 2009 she joined forces with the University of Sheffield and formed the Yorkshire and the Humber School of Psychiatry.

 In 2011 Burn became Dean of the Royal College of Psychiatrists.
 At the time she became clinical lead for dementia in Yorkshire and the Humber and working closely with Alzheimer's Society.
 In her capacity as Dean of the Royal College of Psychiatrists she coordinated clinical examinations, professional development and lead national recruitment.
 She has stopped the MRCPscyh examination from making a financial bonus and reduce the number of papers.
 She also oversaw the relocation of the Royal College of Psychiatrists from Belgrave Square to Aldgate.
 She handed the position over to Kate Lovett in 2016.

 Since 2016 Burn has led the Gatsby Foundation and Wellcome Trust Neuroscience Project, which looks to transform training for psychiatry trainees.
 The project looks to increase the neuroscience components of psychiatric training to make it meet modern mental health treatment requirements.
 The initial phase included a review of the current curricula of neuroscience and psychiatry, which made recommendations for a new curriculum.
 After the curriculum was finalised, approved and adopted, Burn has been responsible for assessing its impact.

-She was elected President of the Royal College of Psychiatrists in 2017.
-The focus of her presidency has been helping old people with depression, dementia and anxiety.
-She has also campaigned for more funding for the National Health Service and opportunities to increase mental health bed capacity.
+She served as President of the Royal College of Psychiatrists from 2017 to 2020.
+The focus of her presidency was helping old people with depression, dementia and anxiety.
+She also campaigned for more funding for the National Health Service and opportunities to increase mental health bed capacity.
 Burn identified that there are significant inequalities in mental health care across the United Kingdom, identifying that people in Wales had the worst access to specialist care.
 She serves as a member of the All-Party Parliamentary Health Group.

 In 2018 she was awarded an honorary award from the University of Leeds.
 She has written for The Guardian about the need for improved mental health services.

 Burn was appointed Commander of the Order of the British Empire (CBE) in the 2021 New Year Honours for services to mental health.

 Personal life

 Burn married her husband William in 1991.
-In 1993 she was the first consultant in the Psychiatry Unit at the Leeds Teaching Hospitals NHS Trust to take maternity leave for her son's birth.
+In 1993 she was the first consultant in the Psychiatry Unit located at the Leeds Teaching Hospitals NHS Trust to take maternity leave for her son's birth.
 She had her second child, a daughter, in 1994.